Fixing It in Post: A Comparative Study of LLM Post-Training Data Quality and Model Performance: Details on Experimental Setup and Additional Results

 Notably, the DPO-TuluTalk model achieves the best IF-Eval score (81.51\%) and leads on HellaSwag and Open LLM Leaderboard 1.
 This suggests that our mixture not only improves factual accuracy and instruction compliance, but also enhances performance on alignment-sensitive public benchmarks.

-Overall, these results confirm that our principled, quality- and diversity-driven curation, with attention to instruction-following signals, response quality, and task diversity, not only yields performance gains under SFT, but also that these gains transfer to DPO.
+Overall, these results confirm that our principled, quality- and diversity-driven curation, with attention to instruction following signals, response quality, and task diversity, not only yields performance gains under SFT, but also that these gains transfer to DPO.